 - Le Berger Blanc doesn’t offer any follow up service for any of the animals.

 - The cages are very small.

 - No foster care program is in place.
 A dog and her puppies were euthanized because they didn’t have place for her and the puppies for the eight week period that the puppies needed to remain with their mother.
 It would have been more expensive to keep the animals there than the profit would have been made after they were sold.
 If there were a foster care program in place, the life of this dog and her pups could have been spared.

 - Le Berger Blanc doesn’t accept volunteers.

-- Le Berger Blanc doesn’t have a microchip detecteur that would permit them to easily find the owners of a lost animal.
+- Le Berger Blanc doesn’t have a microchip detector that would permit them to easily find the owners of a lost animal.
 It sells for about 500$ retail.

 - Quebec is just about the only place in North America where one can turn a profit while operating a pound.

-- The animals that are adopted aren’t fixed, contrary to the policy of most shelters.
+- The animals that are adopted are not sterilized, contrary to the policy of most shelters.
 This contributes to the overpopulation of stray cats and dogs.